Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

    ![Import Quickstart code from a GitHub Repo.](media/devops-project-03.png "Azure DevOps Repos")

-2. Provide the following GitHub URL: `https://github.com/Bramcals/MLOps-starter.git` and select **Import**.
+2. Provide the following GitHub URL: TODO `https://github.com/Bramcals/MLOps-starter.git` and select **Import**.
 This should import the code required for the quickstart.

    ![Provide the above GitHub URL and select import to import the source code.](media/devops-project-04.png "Import a Git repository dialog")

-   _Note that if you receive an error while importing the repository, please disable the preview feature `New Repos landing pages` and import the GitHub repository from the old UI, as shown in steps #3, #4, and #5 below._

 ### Task 3: Create a variable group